 Several places in the exhibit allow you to interact with what you see:

-- I CAN - I WILL make a difference: In one of the last rooms in the exhibit, you will find a basket of I WILL pouches.
+- In one of the last rooms in the exhibit, you will find a basket of I WILL pouches.
 Guests can take a pouch and walk into a Marketplace where they can visit market stalls.
 Each market stall features a take home card that shares a specific way a guest can choose to make a difference.
-A sample of stalls include: I CAN advocate, learn, pray, give, act, and volunteer.
+A sample of stalls include: I can advocate, learn, pray, give, act, and volunteer.

 Reflection and discussion